rickb777/jsontree/README.md

 value is absent if conversion failed.

 The `Option.Present()` method returns true iff the value is present.
 If not, `Option.Err` will provide information about why not.
+It is OK to call methods on absent option values; the earlier error will be propagated to the result.